john-org/2-react-Intro/readme.md

 </html>
 ```

+The first is a functional component and the second a class component.
+We will be working with both.

 ## Creating a React Project

 Creating a React project requires a lot of tooling and setup.
 Fortunately Facebook has created a bootstrapping system called [Create React App](https://facebook.github.io/create-react-app/)